Adyen/adyen-secured-fields-sample-code/README.md

-# Checkout Secured Fields PHP server example
+# Secured Fields Component PHP server example

 ## This repository is for demo purposes only
 This PHP server example is intended to help developers to quickly get up and running with our SecuredFields v2.0 Component. <br/>